 The first training workshop was organized in 2 similar sessions from 20 to 22 June 2018 and from 25 to 27 June 2018 and with the support of the IOC-IODE at the UNESCO/IOC Project Office for IODE in Ostend, Belgium.
 This focused on standards and tools for populating the SeaDataNet European directories and quality control of several thematic data sets.
 Also, it gave a preview of the new CDI user interface for engaging the data centres in testing and providing feedback about possible problems and suggestions.
 This feedback has been used for further developing and finetuning the new CDI user interface which is planned to be publicly launched in August 2019.

 Recently the second training workshop took place, again in 2 similar sessions in order to manage the large number of participants and to allow giving sufficient attention to them during the hands-on trainings.
 The sessions took place at the Thermae Palace in Ostend, Belgium from 19 to 21 June 2019 respectively from 24 to 26 June 2019.
 The sessions were co-organized by RBINS and IOC-IODE and welcomed 92 participants on site (51 for session 1 and 48 for session 2), including 15 trainers, while 13 participants joined remotely.
-Participation included the vast majority of the SeaDataCloud data centres (49 on 51) and a great number of non-SeaDataCloud data centres (18 on 27).
+Participation included the vast majority of the SeaDataCloud data centres (41 out of 43) and a great number of non-SeaDataCloud data centres (18 out of 76).

 This year, the first two days of the workshop focused on the prototype of SeaDataNet Virtual Research Environment (VRE) and the VRE components: WebODV, DIVA online, Mapping services, and subsetting services (using ERDDAP).
 For the WebODV (Ocean Data View) and DIVA online (Data-Interpolating Variational Analysis) hands-on training exercises were undertaken.
 Finally an outlook was presented on the advantages of cloud-based research and further developments and wider uptake as envisioned for the VRE in SeaDataCloud, EMODnet projects, and the new Pilot Blue Cloud project.
 The third day focused mainly on the components of the upgraded CDI service, both the front and back ends, and the uptake by each of the data centres for supporting the migration to the new CDI service configuration which started early June 2019 and should be performed during July 2019, which is a major challenge considering the large number of data centre connections.